Presnel Kimpembe: Club career

 Kimpembe made his professional debut for Paris Saint-Germain (PSG) on 17 October 2014 against Lens, replacing Thiago Motta after 76 minutes in a 3–1 away win.
 He made his UEFA Champions League debut on 14 February 2017, keeping a clean sheet in a 4–0 win against Barcelona.

 On 12 February 2019, Kimpembe scored his first goal for PSG against Manchester United in an away match at Old Trafford, turning home at the far-post from an Ángel Di María corner in the 53rd minute.
 However, in the return leg at Parc des Princes in Paris, he jumped to block a shot from Diogo Dalot in injury time that was given as a penalty for handball after the referee consulted VAR.
 PSG went on to lose the match 3–1, and were subsequently knocked out due to the away goals rule.

 On 11 July 2020, Kimpembe signed a contract extension with PSG, a deal lasting until 2024.
 In the 2019–20 UEFA Champions League, PSG went on to reach the final of the competition, losing 1–0 to Bayern Munich.
 Kimpembe participated in the match.
 On 3 January 2022, he scored his second goal for the club in a 4–0 Coupe de France win over Vannes.
 He also contributed an assist for a Kylian Mbappé goal.
 Kimpembe scored his first Ligue 1 goal in a 5–1 win away to Lille on 6 February 2022.
+During the 2021–22 season, Kimpembe had a 95.5% pass success rate, more than any other player across the top five leagues.

-On 26 February 2023, Kimpembe was stretchered off the field after rupturing his achilles tendon in a win over rivals Marseille.
-The injury would require surgery and came just two weeks after his return from a hamstring injury that had sidelined him for three months.
+On 26 February 2023, Kimpembe was stretchered off the field after rupturing his achilles tendon in a 3–0 win over Le Classique rivals Marseille.
+The injury would require surgery, and came just two weeks after his return from a hamstring injury that had sidelined him for three months.
+On 20 December 2023, Kimpembe renewed his contract with PSG to 2026.
+In January 2024, he underwent an achilles tendon surgery, which kept him off the field for the entire 2023–24 season.

+On 4 February 2025, Kimpembe made his return to play for PSG in a 2–0 win over Le Mans in the Coupe de France, almost two years after his injury.

+On 7 September 2025, Paris Saint-Germain officially announced that Kimpembe has joined Qatar Stars League side Qatar SC, bringing an end to his 20-year journey with the club.